fleeforezz/Contact_Page/README.md

-# 🌸Sakura
+# 🌸Contact Page
-Sakura is a seft host contact page created by Nhat Truong 🔥
+Contact Page is a seft host test project created by Nhat Truong 🔥
 ![Preview image for the project](/../main/preview.png)
 # 🔰Install:
 > Make sure you have git command installed 😉